llnl/axom/src/examples/shaping_tutorial/lesson_04/README.md

 </tr>
 </table>

-### Example: Klee's senecio

 ## Wrap up

-- We covered both shaping, focusing on InOutOctree and Winding Number containment tests.
-- We defined mesh metadata (orders, quadrature, sampling method) and created high-order MFEM meshes.
-- We used background materials, replacement rules, and produced matset-aware outputs suitable for MIR in VisIt.
-- We demonstrated the workflow with several examples.
-- Although we didn't focus on it, everything transparently works with MPI, and much of the workflow is GPU ready (or work is planned to port it).
+In this lesson, we covered shaping in Axom, focusing on the `InOutOctree` and `Winding Number` containment tests.
+We defined mesh metadata (orders, quadrature, sampling method) and created high-order MFEM meshes.
+We used background materials, replacement rules, and produced matset-aware outputs suitable for MIR in VisIt.
+We demonstrated the workflow with several examples.
+Although we didn't focus on it, everything transparently works with MPI, and much of the workflow is GPU ready (or work is planned to port it).

-Along the way, we used a broad cross-section of Axom components:
-- Inlet: to declare, validate, and ingest user-configurable mesh and shaping options.
-- Klee: to describe shapes, units, and operator pipelines (e.g., scaling, unit conversion).
+## Technologies Used

+This tutorial showcases Axom's ecosystem of interconnected components:

+- **Inlet**: Schema-based configuration with validation for simulation input parameters
+- **Klee**: Geometric description language for defining material arrangements
+- **Quest**: High-level geometric operations including SamplingShaper with robust containment tests
-- Quest: to perform shaping (SamplingShaper), including spatial indexing and robust point-in-shape tests.
+- **Spin**: Accelerated spatial indexing with BVH trees and Octrees for efficient queries
-- Spin: to accelerate geometric queries with spatial indices (e.g., BVH/Octree).
-- Primal: for core computational geometry primitives and operations.
+- **Primal**: Fundamental computational geometry primitives and operations
-- Sidre: to organize mesh/field data and write Blueprint-compliant outputs (via MFEMSidreDataCollection).
-- SLIC: for diagnostics and structured logging.
-- Core: utilities, memory, and foundational infrastructure used throughout.
+- **Sidre**: Data organization and Blueprint-compliant I/O via MFEMSidreDataCollection
+- **Slic**: Structured logging, diagnostics, and error handling
+- **Core**: Foundation libraries including memory management and parallel abstractions

+The integration of these components demonstrates Axom's composability for complex HPC applications.

 Thank you for your attention.
 Please reach out with questions, share feedback and code contributions, and let us know how you’re using Axom in your workflows!